 A tinted motorcycle helmet visor is an awesome solution for riders who find themselves riding in bright sunshine on a regular basis.
 Helmet visor tinting has increased in popularity over the last few years, when at one time they were mainly only seen on racers.

-Tinted helmet visors come in a range of colors, and different levels of shade, and it is even possible to tint your helmet visor yourself.
+Tinted helmet visors come in a range of colors, and different levels of shade, and it is even possible tinting motorcycle helmet visor yourself.

 Helmet manufacturers are now producing their own tinted visors for their helmets, alternatively, many helmets come with drop-down internal tinted visors.